-An artiste with an unwavering belief in his talent, Shahzad Hussain has had a long stint with theatre and television.
-In a conversation with Rajesh Prothi, he talks about the changing scenario of once thriving theatre and TV shows in J & K State, the reason for the decline in their popularity and why his faith still prod him to never give up.
+An artist with an unwavering belief in his talent, Shahzad Hussain has had a long stint in theatre and television.
+In a conversation with Rajesh Prothi, he talks about the changing scenario of once-thriving theatre and TV shows in J & K State, the reason for the decline in their popularity, and why his faith still prods him to never give up.

 (The interview is in continuation of an earlier conversation)

-As a theatre and TV artiste, what has excited you most?
+As a theatre and TV artist, what has excited you most?

 It all started with theatre.
-As I started working with some famous actors of that time, I always found it exciting to work and learn from them, and of course when they appreciated my work, it gave me a great thrill.
-Later when I joined TV, it gave me a financial freedom which indeed was exciting for me as I was only 16
+When I started working with some famous actors of that time, I always found it exciting to work and learn from them, and of course, when they appreciated my work, it gave me a great thrill.
+Later when I joined TV, it gave me financial freedom which indeed was exciting for me as I was only 16

 You are also an engineer by profession, has there been any conflict between the two professions?